m5it/esp-kos-bridge/README.md

 <hr>

 This version of esp-iot-bridge is focused on wifi extender and timer for gpio pins.
+Differences with ESP-IOT-Bridge are our files in main/t3ch_*...

 # How to start<br>
 1.)
 Upload to your MCU.<br>